gvwilson/thirdbit/fiction/in-heck/outline.md

   - Dockety's close friend
 - Bluster and Bravo Goat: twin bullies
 - Special Blazes: has pyrotechnic tech
-  - Leads the Regulators who come to Rusty Bridge
+  - Leads the Operators who come to Rusty Bridge
   - Scornful of Special Leaf's decision to lead a quiet life
-- Meribeth Bear: a Regulator with a fondness for explosives
+- Meribeth Bear: a Operator with a fondness for explosives
-- Thoughtful Rabbit: sharpshooter Regulator
+- Thoughtful Rabbit: sharpshooter Operator
 - Bee Six Vee: six-legged mule bot
 - Mouse: a small maintenance bot from Patient's lair
   - Now under Central's control